By Jill Culora

 Removing additional covered products from inventory.
 The company has agreed to remove older bottles that have been in use for the longest period and have visible signs of wear.

 Timeframe.
 The company must increase the number of removed bottles over the baseline figure by one percent in the first year (2018), adding a percent each year until 2022.

-To help members comply with this new requirement, IBWA conducted numerous PCQI training workshops in various locations around the US over the past two years and will hold two additional workshops in 2018.
+To help members comply with this new requirement, IBWA conducted numerous PCQI training workshops in various locations around the US over the past two years and has held additional workshops in 2019.
 These workshops provide both member and non-member attendees an opportunity to become a PCQI for their facility(ies), in compliance with the new rule.
 The workshops are run by a Food Safety Preventive Controls Alliance (FSPCA)-trained lead instructor.
 Attendees are trained in the development and application of risk-based preventive controls, which include preparation of the food safety plan and validation of the preventive controls.
 IBWA encourages all bottled water producers to participate in PCQI training and, as such, it has invited non-IBWA members to sign up for these workshops.

 About the author

 Jill Culora is Vice President of Communications for IBWA.
 She holds a Post-Baccalaureate Degree in journalism from the University of King’s College (Halifax, Nova Scotia) and a Bachelor of Arts Degree in political science from Dalhousie University (Halifax, Nova Scotia).